loteixeira/pandoc_resume/markdown/resume.md

 ----

-> I'm a seasoned software engineer familiar with C#, ActionScript, JavaScript, Java and C++.
+> I'm a seasoned Brazilian software engineer familiar with C#, ActionScript, JavaScript, Java and C++.
 > Focused mainly on games, 3D, motion and client-side programs in general.
 > Solid skills on design patterns, software architecture, sockets/network, mathematics and physics.